NHACP-IF/NHACP-specification/nhacp-specification.md

 Get data from network adapter storage.

-N.B.
-The maximum payload length that can be returned to the caller is the maximum message length (32767) _minus_ the size of the DATA-BUFFER reply message (3) (32767 - 3 -> 32764 bytes).
-Servers SHOULD return an error for STORAGE-GET requests whose length field exceeds this value.
+The maximum payload langth for a STORAGE-GET is 8192 bytes.
+Network adapters MUST return an error for STORAGE-GET requests whose length field exceeds this value.

 | Name   | Type | Notes                            |
 |--------|------|----------------------------------|